Boeing 737: Introduction

 The first -100 was rolled out on January 17, 1967, and took its maiden flight on April 9, 1967, piloted by Brien Wygle and Lew Wallick.
 After several test flights the Federal Aviation Administration (FAA) issued Type Certificate A16WE certifying the 737-100 for commercial flight on December 15, 1967.
 It was the first aircraft to have, as part of its initial certification, approval for Category II approaches, which refers to a precision instrument approach and landing with a decision height between 30 and 60 m.
 Lufthansa received its first aircraft on December 28, 1967, and on February 10, 1968, became the first non-American airline to launch a new Boeing aircraft.
 Lufthansa was the only significant customer to purchase the 737-100 and only 30 aircraft were produced.

 The -200 was rolled out on June 29, 1967, and had its maiden flight on August 8, 1967.
 It was then certified by the FAA on December 21, 1967.
 The inaugural flight for United Airlines took place on April 28, 1968, from Chicago to Grand Rapids, Michigan.
 The lengthened -200 was widely preferred over the -100 by airlines.
 The improved version, the 737-200 Advanced, was introduced into service by All Nippon Airways on May 20, 1971.

 The 737 original model with its variants, known later as the Boeing 737 Original, initially competed with SE 210 Caravelle and BAC-111 due to their earlier entry into service and later primarily with the McDonnell Douglas DC-9, then its MD-80 derivatives as the three European short-haul single aisles slowly withdrew from the competition.
 Sales were low in the early 1970s and, after a peak of 114 deliveries in 1969, only 22 737s were shipped in 1972 with 19 in backlog.
 The US Air Force saved the program by ordering T-43s, which were modified Boeing 737-200s.
 African airline orders kept the production running until the 1978 US Airline Deregulation Act, which improved demand for six-abreast narrow-body aircraft.
 Demand further increased after being re-engined with the CFM56.
-The 737 went on to become the highest-selling commercial aircraft until surpassed by the competing Airbus A320 family in October 2019, but maintains the record in total deliveries.
+The 737 went on to become the highest-selling commercial aircraft in terms of orders until surpassed by the competing Airbus A320 family in October 2019, and maintained the lead in total deliveries until October 2025.

 The fuselage is manufactured in Wichita, Kansas, by Boeing spin-off company Spirit AeroSystems, before being moved by rail to Renton.
+The Renton factory has three assembly lines for the 737 MAX; a fourth is planned to open at the Everett factory in 2024.

 Generations and variants

 737 Original (first generation)

-The Boeing 737 Original is the name given to the -100/200 and -200 Advanced series of the Boeing 737 family.
+The Boeing 737 Original is the name given to the -100 and -200 series of the Boeing 737 family.
+These are sometimes referred to by the nickname 737 Jurassic.